 Minneapolis Star Tribune film critic resigns over plagiarism

-MINNEAPOLIS (AP) — The Minneapolis Star Tribune says its film critic has resigned in the face of plagiarism accusations.
+MINNEAPOLIS (AP) — The Minneapolis Star Tribune's film critic has resigned in the face of plagiarism accusations, the newspaper reported in an apology to its readers.

-The newspaper says it was tipped by a reader and confirmed instances in which Colin Covert's reviews included unique phrases previously used by writers for several publications, including the New York Times, the Wall Street Journal and Hollywood Reporter.
+The newspaper on Tuesday said it was tipped by a reader and confirmed instances in which Colin Covert's reviews included unique phrases previously used by writers for several publications, including the New York Times, Paste Magazine, vulture.com, the Wall Street Journal, IndieWire and Hollywood Reporter.

+"Using distinct phrasing from other authors without attribution is a form of plagiarism and is a violation of our journalistic standards and ethics and those of our industry," the newspaper said in its statement.

 Covert had been a staff writer at the Star Tribune for more than 30 years.
 His questioned reviews span many years and include one as recent as last month.